MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Update-SPODataEncryptionPolicy.md

 ## DESCRIPTION

-Use the Update-DataEncryptionPolicy cmdlet to update customer encryption status for your geo tenant.
+Use the Update -SPODataEncryptionPolicy cmdlet to update customer encryption status for your geo tenant.
 For more information, see [Controlling your data in Office 365 using Customer Key](https://docs.microsoft.com/en-us/microsoft-365/compliance/controlling-your-data-using-customer-key)

 ## EXAMPLES